 Second Sight by Judith Orloff

 Judith Orloff is perhaps better known today for her work with empaths.
-This classic is well worth a place in every library focused on intuition.
+This classic is well worth a place in every library focused on intuitive development.

-A key part of developing intuition is trusting oneself and accepting intuitive input.
+A key part of developing intuition is trusting oneself and accepting the input received.

 Dr. Orloff, as a psychiatrist and intuitive, brings both science and real life knowledge.
 In this book, she shares her personal experience accepting her intuition as a way of encouraging readers to accept theirs.